 - Students must obtain approval before bringing a visitor to student organization meetings. - Children are not permitted on campus in lieu of childcare. - Employees and students must obtain approval from the appropriate personnel before bringing visitors onto the campus. - Employees must have approval from their direct supervisor/designee. - Students must have approval from the faculty or staff member in charge of the meeting or event.
-This faculty/staff member is responsible for complying with the provisions of this policy. - Deans/directors and the campus coordinator must provide approval if minors are requested on campus for an educational experience. - If the minor will not be accompanied by a parent/guardian or compulsory school representative, the campus coordinator will provide faculty with the appropriate forms to be completed in their entirety by the minor's parent/guardian. - If the minor will be accompanied by a parent/guardian or compulsory school representative, completed forms are not required. - Visitors must not interfere with campus activities. - Visitors must not be left unattended or with other individuals while the student or employee is attending class, conducting business, or attending a social function in campus workplaces, classrooms, laboratories, recreation areas, library, or student study spaces. - Visitors are never permitted in any clinical area and must not be present when students or employees are obtaining patient information through Cerner.
+This faculty/staff member is responsible for complying with the provisions of this policy. - Deans/directors and the campus coordinator must provide approval if minors are requested on campus for an educational experience.
+Visitors must not interfere with campus activities. - Visitors must not be left unattended or with other individuals while the student or employee is attending class, conducting business, or attending a social function in campus workplaces, classrooms, laboratories, recreation areas, library, or student study spaces. - Visitors are never permitted in any clinical area and must not be present when students or employees are obtaining patient information through Cerner.